viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
+This challenge may take more than100 days, follow your own pace.
+These videos may
 - [Dao-AILab/flash-attention](https://github.com/Dao-AILab/flash-attention) - Fast and memory-efficient exact attention
 - [microsoft/unilm](https://github.com/microsoft/unilm) - Large-scale Self-supervised Pre-training Across Tasks, Languages, and Modalities
 - [fiddler-labs/fiddler-auditor](https://github.com/fiddler-labs/fiddler-auditor) - Fiddler Auditor is a tool to evaluate language models.